 One of the main things to do in Cefalu is to spend time on its beaches.

 Cefalu has some of the most beautiful beaches in Sicily.
-The long stretches of golden sand attract sun worshippers from all over the world.
-The clear blue waters are perfect for swimming.
+The long stretches of golden sand attract sun worshippers worldwide, and the clear blue waters are perfect for swimming.

 Not to mention the beautiful scenery around the bay.